patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/BulkSelect/BulkSelect.md

 ### Bulk select with all option

-To display an option for seleting all data at once, pass `canSelectAll` flag together with `totalCount` of data entries.
+To display an option for selecting all data at once, pass `canSelectAll` flag together with `totalCount` of data entries.
 You can also remove the page select option by setting `isDataPaginated` to `false`,

 ```js file="./BulkSelectAllExample.tsx"